go-to-k/lamver/README.md

 ## What is

-CLI tool to display Lambda runtime values and versions.
+CLI tool to search Lambda runtime values and versions.

 By filtering by **regions, runtime and versions, or part of the function name**, you can find a list of functions **across regions**.